wombleton/jumpguard/src/pages/conditions.md

 ## Conditions of failure

-Failed tests often result in conditions rather than simple failure.
-This keeps the story moving while imposing meaningful consequences.
+- Stressed can be the result of any test.
+- Social tests can result in Angry.
+- Athletic tests can result in Tired, or Injured.
+- Work on ships can result in Angry, or Tired.
+- Academic work can result in Tired.

 ## Conditions in conflicts

-Conditions apply their penalties during conflicts and may worsen based on conflict results.
-Severe injuries in fights can impose multiple conditions.
+Roll disposition and then apply the penalties from conditions.
+Stressed, Angry, and Tired will do this.
+Apply the unique conditions in a team.

+Injured & Sick affect almost all rolls from the crewmembers.

 ## Conditions as part of compromise

-Characters might accept conditions as part of a conflict compromise, trading immediate harm for achieving partial goals.
+You can apply conditions as part of a compromise, or even multiple conditions for major compromises.

 ## Recovery

 ### Recovery order

-Recovery tests must be made in specific order: Angry and Stressed first, then Tired, then Injured, then Sick.
+Recovery tests must be made in specific order: Stressed first, then Angry, then Tired, then Injured, then Sick.
 You cannot recover from later conditions while earlier ones remain.

 ### Stressed

-Recovery obstacle 3.
-Success removes the condition.
-Failure means it persists and you cannot attempt recovery again until circumstances change.
+You just need a break!
+Test one of these skills at Obstacle 1 to recover from being Stressed:

+**Suggested Skills (Ob 1):**
+- **Art**: Express yourself creatively to release tension
+- **Athletics**: Work out physical stress through exercise
+- **Carouse**: Blow off steam in social settings
+- **Gambler**: Take your mind off problems with games
+- **Medic**: Practice self-care and stress management
+- **Steward**: Comfort yourself with good food and hospitality

+The GM may allow other appropriate skills based on how the character chooses to relax and decompress.

+If this test fails, the crewmember must wait for another GM Turn to attempt to recover from it again.

 ### Angry